An Easy Way for More Food Storage

 - The ‘Quality’ should focus on ‘durability’ of the build and materials used, so that the new build will last for years to come and not fall to bits within just a few years through wear and tear; and focus on ‘functionality’ and ‘efficiency’ e.g. ease of use, to make stocktaking and storage easy and convenient.

 - The ‘Time’ to compete the DIY ‘Project’ within one month to minimise on disruption and inconvenience e.g. for the duration of the build (renovations) the surplus food normally stored in the shed would have to be stacked in our dining room and the two freezers we have in the shed placed outside in the garden, with tarpaulin over them to protect them from the elements (weather).

-Spending quality time in the Planning Stage for any DIY project like this is critical to better ensure a successful outcome.
-Skimp or rush the planning or get it wrong and the whole Project could end up a disaster or at the very least not meet you expectations.
-Without proper planning the things that can go wrong is the Project ends up too costly, takes too long or the end results are disappointing e.g. poor quality build and or materials, and or not be fit for purpose.
+Spending quality time in the planning stage for any DIY project like this is critical to better ensure a successful outcome.
+Skimp or rush the planning or get it wrong, and the whole project could end up a disaster (or at the very least not meet your expectations).
+Without proper planning, the project can end up too costly, take too long or yield disappointing end results (e.g. poor-quality build and or materials, and or not be fit for purpose).

 Other elements of good planning include getting the design right, doing proper research e.g. costs and availability of materials, and thorough preparation.
-All this takes time, and in my case it was 12 months from concept to start of build.
+All this takes time, and in my case, it was 12 months from concept to start of the build.